jchannon/MediatRTest/README.md

 # MediatRTest

-Uses [MediatR](https://github.com/jbogard/MediatR) to return an instance of a type but calls the reflection code `handlerType.MakeGenericType` inside MediatR.
+Uses [MediatR](https://github.com/jbogard/MediatR) to return an instance of a type directly rather than calling into container but calls the reflection code `handlerType.MakeGenericType` inside MediatR.

 After load testing a web app I have a gut feeling that reflection on mono is poor, this comes from testing the said web app with no, small and large dependencies injected into a http route handler.